Tobias-Fischer/rt_gene/rt_gene_inpainting/README.md

 More information can be found on the Personal Robotic Lab's website: <https://www.imperial.ac.uk/personal-robotics/software/>.

 ## Requirements
-`pip install tensorflow-gpu keras numpy scipy tqdm matplotlib pyamg Pillow`
+- pip: `pip install tensorflow-gpu keras numpy scipy<=1.2.1 tqdm matplotlib pyamg`
+- conda: `conda install tensorflow-gpu keras numpy scipy<=1.2.1 tqdm matplotlib pyamg`

 ## Inpainting source code
 This code was used to inpaint the region covered by the eyetracking glasses.
 There are two parts: